By Stan V. Griep

 The first step for reversing soil salinity is to improve your drainage, so find out which way the water flows through your garden or where it drains to.

-If your garden area is pretty flat, you will need to add amended soil to the area and create a slope with the soil to provide good drainage.
-If you have some slope to your garden but the soil does not drain well, then amending of the soil with things like an organic material will help create better drainage throughout the garden area.
+If your garden area is pretty flat, you’ll need to add amended soil to the area and create a slope with the soil to provide good drainage.
+If you have some slope to your garden but the soil doesn’t drain well, then amending of the soil with things like an organic material will help create better drainage throughout the garden area.

 That drainage still must go somewhere, thus installing perforated piping that runs in a trench sloped away from the garden area is a good way to take drainage water away.
 The trench must be deep enough to take the drainage water away that has come through the root zone area of your plants.
 It is recommended to add some pea-sized gravel up to ¾-inch size to the trench.
 The gravel will act as the bedding for the perforated piping that is then laid into the trench.

 Place some landscape fabric over the entire drainage trench where the perforated piping has been installed.
 The landscaping fabric helps keep fine soil out of the piping below it that would eventually clog the pipe.
 Fill in over the trench area with the soil that was taken out to make the trench.